carlosas/phpat/.github/CONTRIBUTING.md

 ## Pull Requests
 * The code must follow the [PSR-12 coding standard](https://www.php-fig.org/psr/psr-12/).
-* All code changes should be covered by unit tests
+* All features should be covered by functional tests

 ---